toru-takahashi/actions-zendesk-guide-subscriber/README.md

 With ease:

-- Get a list of updated Guide articles every 15 mins by Github Actions
+- Get a list of updated Guide articles every 60 mins by Github Actions
 - Push the list to Slack

 ## Get Started

-1 - Clone this repository
+1 - Fork this repository to your repository
-2 - Register the following actions secrets in your cloned repo
+2 - Register the following required actions secrets in your folked repo

+NOTE: An initial run may be failed because this action require a previou action execution time to get a diff

 ## Required Actions Secrets